gfiacconi/garaCiclismo/README.md

 ### Second Step
 - start your server\
-  - >Services and start all\
+  - go to Services and start all
-  - >Network and enable 8080 port
+  - then go to Network and enable 8080 port

 ### Third Step
-- go to: \
+- go to:\
 http://localhost:8080/phpmyadmin